Infrastructure

 The Tennessee Solid Waste Management Act of 1991 created a comprehensive Solid Waste Planning and Management program to assist local governments with the construction and operation of municipal solid waste disposal facilities.
 It also required local governments (primarily counties) to carry out certain functions.
 The MidSouth Development District is charged with providing technical assistance to its member communities with funding made available through the Tennessee Department of Environment and Conservation (TDEC) Materials Management Division.
 This technical assistance helps ensure our members are able to comply with Tennessee's annual 25 percent waste reduction required by the Solid Waste Management Act.

-Produced every five years for the Tennessee Department of Environment and Conservation.
-The report addresses the solid waste assets, diversion activities, and needs for the following TN counties: Fayette, Lauderdale, Shelby & Tipton.
+Produced every four years for the Tennessee Department of Environment and Conservation.
+The Regional Solid Waste Needs Assessment addresses the solid waste assets, diversion activities, and needs for the following TN counties: Fayette, Lauderdale, Shelby & Tipton.
+Click here to view the 2024 Solid Waste Needs Assessment.